Dal‑SOOP System Design

-Design of the Dal-VOS System:
+Design of the Dal-SOOP System:

 Compared to the bulky and space-demanded oceanographic sensor system, our underway system adopts a rugged and simplified approach.
 Two, compact in-line flow-through chambers that house multiple sensors at once are connected to the seawater intake and discharge pipes.
 This compact design allows easy maintenance.
 The sensors are then connected individually to the SMARTGUARD system in the controller box, as well as the Garmin satellite-GPS system.
 A filtering system (strainer) is also installed to filter the seawater supplied into the chambers.

 The main sensor parameters are temperature, salinity, pressure, O2, pCO2 (CO2-Pro CV, PSI), and chlorophyll-a (Turner).
 Options of additional sensor installation are available.
 Copper-containing piping and chamber materials limits the biofouling.
 The use of in-situ dissolved gas sensors in place of gas analyzers increases the simplicity of the VOS design.

 The underway system emphasizes the automation of the control system.
 The pre-programmed controller (PLC) system allows the autonomous control of flow operation while the VOS is underway or passing the geofence.
 The geofence is set up to turn off the water flow and data collection in selected regions where where pumped water can contaminate or damage the system and its components, mainly in the harbours.
 Leak detection of the PLC system will shut down the water pump if the underway system is compromised.